moneytoo/Player/README.md

 ### How to view detailed video information (like resolution, bitrate etc.)?

 Install app like [MediaInfo](https://play.google.com/store/apps/details?id=net.mediaarea.mediainfo) (or APK from [MediaArea.net](https://mediaarea.net/en/MediaInfo/Download/Android)).
 Then, to quickly open MediaInfo from Just Player, long press the video name/title.

-### I want to automatically activate PiP mode when leaving the player...

-There as a hidden feature - Auto PiP.
-Long press the PiP icon to activate this feature.
-Then, when you leave Just Player through the home button and video is playing, PiP will be activated automatically.

 ### I prefer using media library instead of a file chooser...